PLAR Application Instructions

 Submit Your Application Form and Fees

-It will take 5-10 business days from the time that the College receives all of the required documents for you to receive a decision about your eligibility for the PLAR process.
-Please note that this is a guideline only.
+Completing the registration process can take up to 10 business days from the time that the College receives all of the required documents, but this is a guideline only.
 It is the applicant’s responsibility to ensure the timely delivery of all documentation and other information requested by the College.

 Factors that may delay the processing of your application include: